ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 ## Property File :

-   There are few properties which can be configured at a local machine based on the local system requirement.
-     Eg: TPM - enable / disable flag, artifactory url, environment name.

    Property attributes and the respective sample values are provided below.
-Based on the comments provided against each attribute, update the required values if needed only.
+Before building the **registration-services**, the required below properties needs to be changed.

-   **File Location:** props/mosip-application.properties
+   **File Location:** registration-services/src/main/resources/spring.properties
-     - mosip.reg.env=qa, preqa, demo { environment name.
-Use the same value in spring profile config.}
-     - mosip.reg.version=0.12.* {current release version of the application}
-     - mosip.reg.mdm.server.port=8080 {MDM service running port.}
      - mosip.reg.logpath=../logs
      - mosip.reg.packetstorepath={where the registration packet should be stored}.
-     - mosip.reg.healthcheck.url={Application uses this url to perform the health check before communicating with the external services.}
+     - mosip.reg.healthcheck.url={Application uses this url to perform the health check before communicating with the external services.
+Default value: https://${environment}/v1/authmanager/actuator/health }
-     - mosip.reg.rollback.path={where the application backup should be taken during software update}
+     - mosip.reg.rollback.path={where the application backup should be taken during software update} [Default: ../BackUp]
      - mosip.reg.db.key={contains the key to be used to connect to the derby database and decrypt the data}.
      - mosip.reg.cerpath=/cer//mosip_cer.cer
      - mosip.reg.xml.file.url={JFrog repository url with maven-metadata.xml file.}
      - mosip.reg.dbpath=db/reg
      - mosip.reg.app.key={contains the key to be used to decrypt the application binaries during run time}.
-     - mosip.reg.client.tpm.availability={ Y - to enable the TPM, N - to disable the TPM}.
+     - mosip.reg.client.tpm.availability={ Y - to enable the TPM, N - to disable the TPM, default N}.

 ## Dependent Services :